Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Analysis

 Therefore, $J_T(\mathbf{x})$ can be obtained by solving

-Note that the objective function of the above problem is a linear function in $\mathbf{p}$.
-Thus, if $P$ is an interval uncertainty set, then the above problem is a linear programming problem; if $P$ is an ellipsoidal uncertainty set, then it is a quadratically constrained linear programming problem.
+Note that the objective function of the above problem is a linear function of $\mathbf{p}$.
+Thus, if $\mathcal{P}$ is an interval uncertainty set, then the above problem is a linear program; if $\mathcal{P}$ is an ellipsoidal uncertainty set, then it is a quadratically constrained linear program.
 Each problem can be solved quite efficiently by using commercial solvers such as CPLEX or MOSEK.